morinlab/LLMPP/resources/curated/Readme.md

 ## Details

 The master curated gene list for DLBCL including all genes nominated by any exome/genome-wide study can be found in `dlbcl_genes.tsv`.
 Most of the columns in this file are self-explanatory.
 The earliest_support column is meant to refer to the PubMed ID of the first study that nominated that gene as a significantly mutated gene in DLBCL.
+The columns Chapuy,	Reddy and	LymphGen indicate TRUE/FALSE for whether each gene was nominated/reported by that study.
+The next column (curated) is TRUE only for genes that have made it to the curated core list of DLBCL genes.

 The master curated list for BL including DLBCL genes that have been scrutinized within BL is can be found in `bl_genes.tsv`.
 The earliest_support_BL column indicates the PubMed ID of the first study to nominate this gene as mutated in BL (or NA when not applicable).